martin-ueding/thinkpad-scripts/doc/man/thinkpad-dock.1.rst

     ``on``.
 Otherwise use ``off`` before you take the ThinkPad off the docking station.

-    You can omit this option and the script will guess what to do.
+    You can omit this option and the script will guess what to do by checking whether a dock is docked in ``/sys``.

 Exit Status
 ===========